 Instead, the compressor very quietly carries out its task, with the Cullinan slowly climbing to the desired height, creating its 233mm off-road ground clearance.
 You can see the height in the photo above.

-Then, once you park the vehicle, it will lower itself, ready for its occupants to disembark more easily, sitting at 153mm ground clearance.
+Then, once you park the vehicle, it will descend, to 153mm of ground clearance making it easier for passengers to hop in.
 In fact, the whole suspension movement can be up to 220mm as the Cullinan pushes each wheel into the ground to seek out more grip.

 This particular example was painted in Infinity Black, with Mandarin pin-striping to match the orange interior accents.
 And while orange inside sounds a bit gaudy, it actually works.
 But if we were speccing one, let’s just say we’d probably leave the mandarin out of it.